 Two methods, two different results

-The first is based on the cosmic microwave background: this is the microwave radiation that reaches us from all sides, emitted when the universe has become cold enough to allow light to circulate freely (about 370.000 years after the Big Bang).
+The first is based on the cosmic microwave background: this is the microwave radiation that reaches us from everywhere, emitted when the universe has become cold enough to allow light to circulate freely (about 370.000 years after the Big Bang).
 Using the precise data provided by the Planck space mission and assuming that the universe is homogeneous and isotropic, we obtain a value of 67,4 for H0 using Einstein's theory of general relativity to walk through the scenario.

 The second calculation method is based on supernovae that appear sporadically in distant galaxies.
 These very bright events provide the observer with very precise distances, an approach that allowed to determine a value for H0 of 74.